vladko312/SSTImap/README.md

 This tool was developed to be used as an interactive penetration testing tool for SSTI detection and exploitation, which allows more advanced exploitation.
 More payloads for SSTImap can be found [here](https://github.com/vladko312/extras).

 Sandbox break-out techniques came from:
-- James Kett's [Server-Side Template Injection: RCE For The Modern Web App][5]
+- James Kettle 's [Server-Side Template Injection: RCE For The Modern Web App][5]
 - Other public researches [\[1\]][1] [\[2\]][2]
 - Contributions to Tplmap [\[3\]][3] [\[4\]][4].